Primerica in the Community

 Funding from the Foundation helped provide safe housing, life and workforce skills, educational support, mentoring and mental health counseling to foster children in Georgia.
 Grantees serving foster children include The Orange Duffel Bag Initiative, CHRIS Kids and Foster Cares.

 Support for the nonprofit Year Up, provided training for the workforce of today.
 This training enables urban youth to enter corporate internships "job ready".
-85% of Year Up participants are offered permanent employment at the end of their internship.
+Eighty-five percent of Year Up participants are offered permanent employment at the end of their internship.

-The USO, Our Military Kids and Wounded Warrior Project all receive grant funding to support those who are the most deserving - our Veterans and their families.
+The USO, Our Military Kids and Wounded Warrior Project all received grant funding to support those who are the most deserving - our Veterans and their families.

 Funding from The Primerica Foundation supports Junior Achievement's efforts to serve every middle grade student from the Gwinnett County Public Schools with interactive learning at the JA Discovery Center in Gwinnett.